Welcome to the second Quaffee Newsletter for 2014.

 New Coffees

-We have also released the coffee from the brothers Lovos, which we have had other coffee lovers tell us they love it, while others being indifferent about it.
-We are a little disappointed with it, since we are used to the high quality that Virmax supply and we feel it is not quite up to their normal standard.
+We have also released the coffee from the brothers Lovos, which we have had other coffee lovers tell us they love it, while others are indifferent about it.
+We are a little disappointed with it since we are used to the high quality that Virmax supplies and we feel it is not quite up to their normal standard.

-We have also released a replacement to Tesoro from the same province called Azul.
+We have also released a replacement for Tesoro from the same province called Azul.
 This coffee is very good value, and we have had some great feedback already on it.

-Our coffee from Burundi is suppose to be with us in the next few weeks so we are hoping to release it soon.
+Our coffee from Burundi is supposed to be with us in the next few weeks so we are hoping to release it soon.

 Please check either coffee.quaffee.co.za to see the list of coffees.
 The modification date reflects the last date it was changed.